Surrey: Early Modern Surrey

 Under the early Tudor kings, magnificent royal palaces were constructed in northeastern Surrey, conveniently close to London.
-At Richmond an existing royal residence was rebuilt on a grand scale under King Henry VII, who also founded a Franciscan friary nearby in 1499.
+At Richmond an existing royal residence was rebuilt on a grand scale under Henry VII, who also founded a Franciscan friary nearby in 1499.
 The still more spectacular palace of Nonsuch was later built for Henry VIII near Ewell.
 The palace at Guildford Castle had fallen out of use long before, but a royal hunting lodge existed outside the town.
 All these have since been demolished.

 During the Cornish Rebellion of 1497, the rebels heading for London briefly occupied Guildford and fought a skirmish with a government detachment on Guildown outside the town, before marching on to defeat at Blackheath in Kent.
 The forces of Wyatt's Rebellion in 1554 passed through what was then northeastern Surrey on their way from Kent to London, briefly occupying Southwark and then crossing the Thames at Kingston after failing to storm London Bridge.